Sound Fountain

 Carl Maria von Weber - Rondo brillant Op.
 62

-Alexander Paulmüller in the nineteen sixties when he was conductor of the Bruckner Orfchestra (1958-1961) and of the Stuttgart Philharmonic Orchestra (until 1972).
+Alexander Paulmüller in the nineteen sixties when he was conductor of the Bruckner Orchestra (1958-1961) and of the Stuttgart Philharmonic Orchestra (until 1972).

+Hermann Schwertmann gives a very good account of Tchaikovsky's First.
 There is an added sense of a live recording and there is no cold calculation in the music making, there is no bravura for the sake of it, no virtuosity to impress.
-Schwertmann gives a very personal, yet affirmative account.

 In his assessment in the early nineteen fifties of 18 recordings of the Tchaikovsky Concerto, critic Warren DeMotte wrote that this Remington was not a bargain.
-The listener may agree with him on certain points, but definitely not on aspects of atmosphere and concentration.
-Notwithstanding DeMotte's evaluation, Schwertmann's performance hardly ever fails to compel.
+The listener may agree with him regarding the technical qualities of the recording and pressing, but definitely will disagree when considering the performance, the atmosphere and the concentration.

-The same recording was issued on the Plymouth label, but then, as Don Gabor so often did, with a different (fantasy) name as soloist, in this case Hans Kessler, maybe to avoid extra license payments to Marcel Prawy, or just presenting a Tchaikovsky recording with a "different" artist to fool the record buying public.
+The same recording was issued on the Plymouth label, but then, as Don Gabor often did, with a different (fantasy) name as soloist, in this case Hans Kessler, maybe to avoid extra license payments to Marcel Prawy, or just presenting a Tchaikovsky recording with a "different" artist in a cheaper issue for record buyers in super markets, or just to fool the record buying public.

-One may regret that no more takes were made.
-But really regrettable is that no other commercial recordings of Schwertmann were made and then wirth more recording time, so attention could have been paid to quality.
+One may regret that no other commercial recordings of Schwertmann were made and then with more recording time, so attention could have been paid to quality.
 Maybe someday radio recordings, made by the Austrian Broadcasting Corporation (OR, Österreichischer Rundfunk), will be published and then the listener could be taken by surprise again.
 The often cited phrase: 'It is a pity that not more recordings were made of this artist', is fully justified in the case of Hermann Schwertmann.

-Remington R-199-176 from 1951 with Tchaikovsky's Piano Concerto in B Flat, Op.
-23, performed by pianist Hermann Schwertmann, conductor Alexander Paulmuller and the Niederoesterreichisches Tonkuenstlerorchester .
+Remington R-199-76 from 1951 with Tchaikovsky's Piano Concerto in B Flat, Op.
+23, performed by pianist Hermann Schwertmann, conductor Alexander Paulmuller and the Austrian Symphony Orchestra (Niederösterreichisches Tonkünstlerorchester).
+See also The Covers of Curt John Witt.

 For many years in a row Hermann Schwertmann organized the Beethoven competitions and was a juror for several other competitions.
 His dedication to the cause of music resulted in receiving the 'Great Honor of Merit of the Austrian Republic' (Großes Ehrenzeichen für Verdienste um die Republik Österreich) awarded on September 25th, 1974, by the Ministry of Science and Research.

 From 1978 till 1984 he also taught at the 'Japanese Summer Seminars'.
 Numerous were his students.
-Many of these do play a role, be it as a pedagogue, an instrumentalist, or as a composer.
+Many of these do play a role as a pedagogue, an instrumentalist, or as a composer.

 After 37 years of devoted teaching and managing, he retired in September 1984 at the age of 65.